Dr James Dunk

-I am a historian and interdisciplinary researcher, and my research, teaching and writing explore how health, medicine and psychology are changing in the face of planetary crises.
+I am a historian and interdisciplinary researcher, and my research, teaching and writing explore how health and psychology are changing in the face of planetary crises.
+I am especially interested in how the lived experience of ecological change is beginning to reshape our psychological theories and therapies, with Australia at the forefront of new feeling and knowledge of living in a planetary age.

 Currently a Research Fellow in the School of Social and Political Sciences at the University of Sydney, I lead the planetary mental health theme on the ARC Discovery Project Planetary Health Histories: Developing Concepts.
 I also co-direct the Ecological Emotion Research Lab and convene the Climate Distress, Art and Open Dialogue Community of Practice.